treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 Sometimes people make a reservation at a restaurant and hope they can find people to join them.
 I'm not that gutsy and I usually prefer to gather people until I have a headcount and then call a nearby restaurant to ask if a reservation is needed.
-During your first conference I'm recommend **walking up to a group of folks and asking "does anyone have dinner plans?"**
+During your first conference I'd recommend **walking up to a group of folks and asking "does anyone have dinner plans?"**
 Often the response will be "we're trying to figure that out now, want to join us?"

 As far as events in the evening besides dinner go, there's a variety of options usually.
 Some people go out drinking.
 I don't drink alcohol, so I don't do this but I've also heard the recommendation from drinkers that **it's a very bad idea to drink heavily during a conference**.
 You're with people you don't know in a new community: don't increase the chance that you might alienate someone by doing something you regret.
-I'm very biased here, but I'd drinking very moderately *if* you drink at all during PyCon.
+I'm very biased here, but I'd recommend drinking very moderately *if* you drink at all during PyCon.

 One thing you may see at PyCon is board games and card games.
 Folks sometimes play board games in hotel lobbies, in board game bars, and even in the open spaces!